pasqal-io/qoolqit/docs/contents/programs.md

 print(CompilerProfile)
 ```

-By defaul `CompilerProfile.DEFAULT` is used, which directly takes the unit converter present in the device and uses it when converting the values.
+By default `CompilerProfile.DEFAULT` is used, which directly takes the unit converter present in the device and uses it when converting the values.

 Other compiler profiles will ignore the unit converter present in the device and utilize their own logic to determine the best possible conversion to achieve a desired compilation directive.